 Monkey around at this all-ages adventure park

-TreeTop Adventure Park in Abbotsbury is one of three eco-friendly treetop obstacle courses in New South Wales, with flying foxes, climbing nets, dangling Tarzan-like liana branches, monkey bridges, rafts, trapeze bars and ladders.
-And it’s lots of fun.
+TreeTop Adventure Park in Abbotsbury is one of five eco-friendly treetop obstacle courses in New South Wales, with flying foxes, climbing nets, dangling Tarzan-like liana branches, monkey bridges, rafts, trapeze bars and ladders.
+And the park’s newest edition, a rollercoaster zip line that zooms down 500 metres of loops and dips at 50 km an hour, will be a huge drawcard for thrill-seeking adventurers.

 Since the park opened in October 2012, they’ve welcomed thousands of visitors from ages three upwards.
 General manager Sandrine Gaymard led Time Out on a tour of the super-high canopy walk and told us the kids’ favourite is the flying fox: “That’s where they feel like they're really flying.
 But the oldest man to complete all four adult courses was 75 – so anyone can have a go.”